C interview questions and answers

 Output: inter.blogspot.com

-Explanation: Here call is function whose return type is pointer to character and one parameter is pointer to int data type and second parameter is pointer to float data type and ptr is pointer to such function.
+Explanation: The function named 'call' has a return type of a pointer to character.
+It takes two parameters: one is a pointer to int data type, and the other is a pointer to float data type.
+The pointer 'ptr' is declared to point to this function.

 str= str+*i+ (int) (*j)